 Bring a blanket or lawn chair to sit on the grass.

-Bring a picnic if you like; beer, wine and softer beverages will be for sale.
+Bring a picnic if you like; PLEASE purchase your Devil’s Purse beer, wine and softer beverages from us.

 KOLONIEN is a four piece family band.
 A big year champion birdwatcher, his brother a housebuilding father of two sons, their neighbor a percussion explorer of four continents and their cousin Anna Möller, the star fiddler of the band.